 AWS, Azure, and Cloud Computing

-When it comes to cloud-native security solutions, CIS offers benchmarks for AWS, Azure, and GCP.
+When it comes to cloud security, CIS offers benchmarks for AWS, Azure, and GCP that many providers reference directly.
 STIGs are also slowly making their way into cloud configurations but are generally more focused on traditional operating systems like Microsoft and Linux.
+Where a product-specific STIG doesn’t exist, DISA publishes SRG documents (Security Requirements Guides) that provide broader coverage; those SRG baselines are often applied to cloud services, web platforms, and middleware to maintain consistency.

 Customizability

 STIGs are often more rigid and tailored towards the unique security requirements of the US Department of Defense.
-CIS Benchmarks offer more room for customization, allowing you to tailor them to your cybersecurity risk management needs.
+CIS Benchmarks offer more room for customization, allowing you to tailor them to your cybersecurity risk management needs, align with NIST expectations, and meet PCI DSS obligations without over-constraining application teams.

 The Role of Automation and Tools